Pleistarchus (son of Antipater): Wars of the Diadochi

-Afterwards he is recorded in inscriptions as the ruler of Caria; he was apparently given this province after the battle of Ipsus, and ruled there for at least seven years.
-His predecessor in Caria was Eupolemus.
+Dynast of Caria

+Afterwards, he is recorded in inscriptions as the ruler of Caria.
+It was long hypothesized by historians like Beloch that Pleistarchus had been granted a realm spanning the southern coast of Asia Minor, comprising Caria, Lycia, Pamphylia, and Cilicia; however, it appears more likely that he was initially only given Cilicia and was compensated with Caria (a prize long sought after by the Antipatrids) after his prior province had been seized.
+An inscription in Sinuri places the duration of his rule in Caria as being at least seven years, but whether this period should be counted from the battle of Ipsus or his expulsion from Cilicia is debated.
+Alternative theories suggest that Pleistarchus was awarded with both Caria and Cilicia in 301 BC but that his deputy Eupolemus Simalou administered Caria during the first few years of its nominal rule by Pleistarchus until Cilicia was lost.
 There is no evidence of his rule outside northern Caria, and he was in competition with Ptolemaic interests to the south.
 His capital in Caria was Heraclea at Latmus, which was briefly renamed to Pleistarchea (Πλεισταρχεία).
 Both Heraclea/Pleistarchea and nearby Hyllarima were fortified by Pleistarchus in the 290s BC.
 An inscription from the sanctuary of Sinuri near Mylasa shows that Pleistarchus' power was respected at least this far south.

-Pausanias mentions him as having been defeated by the Athenians in an action in which he commanded the cavalry and auxiliaries of Cassander; but the period at which this event took place is uncertain.
+Although Pleistarchus's cause of death is not known, Billows postulates that it could have been from consumption like his brother Cassander and nephew Philip.
+However, Billows and Gregory do not discount the possibility that Eupolemus Simalou simply killed and deposed Pleistarchus to establish himself as the ruler of (a considerably shrunken) Caria.

 It is perhaps to him that the medical writer, Diocles of Carystus, addressed his work, which is cited more than once by Athenaeus, as τα προς Πλεισταρχον Υγιεινα.